How does Rest Less make money

 9. Greenway House, Devon

 The house is surrounded by landscaped gardens and overlooks the River Dart.
-Visitors can wander around the place that inspired Christie’s famous works such as Dead Man’s Folly, Towards Zero, and The ABC Murders, and get an insight into what her life was like.
+Visitors can wander the place that inspired Christie’s famous works, such as Dead Man’s Folly, Towards Zero, and The ABC Murders, and get an insight into what her life was like.

-The site also features a second hand bookshop which sells many of the author’s classic novels and other books for all ages.
+The site also features a second-hand bookshop that sells many of the author’s classic novels and other books for all ages.
 Plus, surrounded by woodland gardens that meet with the banks of the River Dart, Greenway is also a great place to enjoy some fresh air and peace and quiet.

 10. Polesden Lacey, Surrey

 Polesden Lacey is an Edwardian house and estate near Dorking in Surrey.
-The Regency house was extended from an earlier building and remodeled in 1906 by Margaret Greville: a well-known Edwardian hostess.
+The Regency house was extended from an earlier building and remodelled in 1906 by Margaret Greville, a well-known Edwardian hostess.

-Greville’s collection of fine paintings, furniture, silverware, and porcelain is displayed in the galleries and reception rooms – just as it was at the time of her famous house parties.
+Greville’s collection of fine paintings, furniture, silverware, and porcelain is displayed in the galleries and reception rooms – just as it was during her famous house parties.

 Polesden Lacey was also the site where the future King George VI and Queen Elizabeth enjoyed part of their honeymoon in 1923.
 And today, Polesden Lacey is one of the National Trust’s most popular sites.

-Inside the house, visitors can explore areas including picture corridors, the gun room, and tea room.
-For more information on what to expect, why not check out the Polesden Lacey visitor’s route?
+Inside the house, visitors can explore areas including picture corridors, the gun room, and the tea room.
 The estate itself, which is home to a wide variety of birds, butterflies, and beautiful viewpoints, is also the perfect place for a peaceful walk.

 11. Traquair House, Scotland

 Traquair House is Scotland’s oldest inhabited house.
-Visited by a total of 27 Scottish kings and queens, Traquir dates back to 1107 and has been continually lived in by the Stuart family since 1491.
-It was originally a hunting lodge but went on to host various famous figures, including Mary Queen of Scots.
+Visited by a total of 27 Scottish kings and queens, Traquir dates back to 1107 and has been lived in by the Stuart family since 1491.
+Originally a hunting lodge, the house has hosted various famous figures, including Mary Queen of Scots.

-Today, visitors can learn more about the fascinating history of this long-lived-in family home.
+Today, visitors can learn more about the fascinating history of this long-inhabited family home.
 There’s also a maze, vast grounds, craft workshops, and a garden cafe to enjoy, as well as a varied programme of events and exhibitions for all ages throughout the year.
-Plus, the world famous Traquair House Brewery is found in one of the wings of the house and visitors can sample the ales in the on-site brewery shop and museum.
+Plus, the world-famous Traquair House Brewery is found in one of the wings of the house, and visitors can sample the ales in the on-site brewery shop and museum.

-If you want to get a real taste of life at Traquair House, then why not stay in one of the luxurious antique furnished rooms and live like royalty for the night?
+If you’d like to get a real taste of life at Traquair House, why not stay in one of the luxurious, antique-furnished rooms and live like royalty for the night?

 12. Lacock Abbey, Wiltshire